Nikhil-Marella/Hard_Nanos_HardHaq/README.md

 - Table parsing is heuristic-based.
 If your files use special separators, multi-line headers, or other formats, I can extend the parser to handle them (or accept a user-provided parser).
 - Optional improvements: align columns by header name across files, plot error bars (std dev), or export per-column change summaries as CSV.

-If you want, I can update the README with screenshots or add a quick demo dataset and a single-command run script.
 # Parameter-based Text File Comparer (Streamlit)

 This small Streamlit app scans a folder for text files whose filenames follow the pattern `<param>_<value>.txt` (for example `V_rf_300.txt`) and provides: